dima666Sik/Todo-List/README.md

 ## Preview from dima-coder =)!

-This project use html 5, jsx, ReactJs.
+This project use html 5, css, ReactJs, Bootstrap 5.

 ## Demo